KoshkinaKate/Sport_Kids_Capstone_Project/README.md

 ## Features

-- **User Authentication**: Sign up, login, and logout functionality.
 - **Sports Information**: Detailed information about various sports, including benefits, age requirements, and more.
 - **Dynamic Content**: Expandable sections to show more or less information as needed.
 - **Responsive Design**: Optimized for various screen sizes.
-- **Protected Routes**: Certain routes are protected and require user authentication to access.

 ## Project Structure